davde-ms/ESU-activation-with-ARC/README.md

 This script will assign ESU licenses in bulk, taking its information from a CSV file.

-The main goal for this script is to enable one (license) to many (Azure ARC servers) assignments.
-This is useful if/;when you have a large number of Azure ARC servers that need to be assigned to the same license.
+> **The main goal for this script is to enable one (license) to many (Azure ARC servers) assignments.
+This is useful if/when you have a large number of Azure ARC servers that need to be assigned to the same license.**

 Here is the command line you should use to run it: